RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Seconds don't matter. we shouldn't have to enter them.
 Second timers are fun though so they can stay on the display.
 - Ore buttons in the ore chooser have better contrast when not selected
 - Mass and other input text should be selected by default when focused to make it easier to type over them.
+Also pro users can use Tab and Shift-Tab to move forward and backward through the form to enter rocks faster.

 -----